Skip to main content

 1. If the senior is in immediate danger, cannot be left alone safely, or has a medical emergency, call 911.

-3. If a hospital discharge, caregiver collapse, or urgent loss of home support is happening this week, call your local Aging and Disability Services Division (ADSD) office the same day and ask for a waiver or long-term-services screening.
+3. If a hospital discharge, caregiver collapse, or urgent loss of home help is happening this week, call your local ADSD office the same day and ask for a waiver or long-term-services screening.

 Quick help box

-• If you are not sure which program fits: use Nevada Care Connection Resource Centers for one-on-one guidance for seniors, caregivers, and adult children.
+• If you are not sure which program fits: Nevada Care Connection can help seniors, adult children, and caregivers find local options.

 What this help actually looks like in Nevada

 The most important Nevada rule is this: spouse rules are not the same as adult-child rules.
-Nevada Medicaid’s own family caregiver FAQ says regular State Plan Personal Care Services can pay a family caregiver, but not a legally responsible individual, while some waiver services can pay both legally responsible and non-legally responsible family caregivers.
-In plain English, that usually means an adult child is often easier to pay than a spouse.
+Nevada Medicaid’s official family caregiver FAQ says regular State Plan Personal Care Services can pay a family caregiver, but not a legally responsible individual.
+Some waiver services can pay both legally responsible and non-legally responsible family caregivers if the waiver allows it and the care plan approves it.
+In plain English, an adult child is often easier to pay than a spouse.

-It also matters whether the senior only needs everyday hands-on help, or instead meets a nursing-facility level of care.
-Nevada’s waiver programs are for people with heavier needs and can involve waitlists or slot limits.
+It also matters whether the senior only needs everyday hands-on help, or whether the senior meets a nursing-facility level of care.
+Nevada’s waiver programs are for people with heavier care needs.
+Waivers can involve waitlists, slot limits, or extra steps.
 Regular Personal Care Services can be easier to start, but they do not solve every spouse-caregiver case.

 Quick facts